eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 The common thread here is that a complex, granular, and expressive system like STAR is designed to take in more information from voters to deliver better outcomes than a more coarse system like Approval.
 But what if the data it collects is truncated noise rather than signal?

 One particular concern I have with this is that the system is done all at once.
 A voter who is misinformed when they cast their initial score ballot cannot change their mind later if they realize that they were wrong.
 You don't know what you don't know.
-And many voters *are* tired and busy, and don't have time to read the campaign websites of all [61 candidates on the ballot, as we saw in the 2026 California Gubernatorial primary](../ca-top-2/).
+And many voters *are* tired and busy, and don't have time to read the campaign websites of all [61 candidates on the ballot, as we saw in the 2026 California gubernatorial primary](../ca-top-2/).
 Even with 6 candidates, the default in the VSE simulations, I worry about the ability of voters to accurately evaluate all candidates.

 <div class="pswp-gallery mt-3" id="ca-gov-2026-full-ballot">
   <a href="/assets/img/CAGovernorOpenPrimaryBallot2026.jpg"